League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 - `move`: Will cause the trigger token to activate on a token move over it
 - `stopMovement`: Will prevent any tokens from moving on top of the trigger token
 - `capture`: Will cause the trigger token to capture any player moment that crosses it
+- `doorClose`: Will cause a `@Door` trigger to trigger when the door is closed instead of the default when it opens.
+- `doorOpen`: Will cause a `@Door` trigger to trigger when the door is open.
+This is the default, but it can be used along with `doorClose` option to have it trigger on both open and close

 If a token is hidden (GM layer), then it is automatically considered a 'move' trigger, otherwise it's a 'click' trigger.
 You can override it with the `@Trigger[click]` or `@Trigger[move]` options, or you can specify both options to make a token trigger on both clicks and moves.